 If one wishes to liberate beings and cause them to abide in nirvāṇa, this is inseparable from the unimpeded knowledge of liberation.
 The unimpeded knowledge of liberation is inseparable from awakening to all dharmas as they really are.
 The awakening to all dharmas as they really are is inseparable from the light of the practice wisdom that cognizes the non-existence of action and non-production.
 The light of the practice wisdom that is cognizant of the nonexistence of action and non-production86 is in turn inseparable from dhyāna meditation's skillful and definitive knowledge arising from contemplative investigation.
-Dhyāna meditation's skillful and definitive knowledge arising from contemplative investigation is in turn inseparable from skillful extensive learning.
+Dhyāna meditation's skillful and definitive knowledge arising from skillful extensive learning.